Mershon Center Programming Competition

 1. Standard coversheet including a 100-word abstract (available below).

-2. Three-page (double-spaced) proposal describing
+2. 3-page proposal describing

-a. the proposed events, justification for format (virtual/in-person/hybrid), and timing
+• the proposed events, formats, and timing

-b. the intellectual purpose of and rationale for the proposed programming and the selection of primary participants
+• the intellectual purpose of and rationale for the proposed programming and the selection of primary participants

-d. any intended follow-on activities or products.
+• any intended follow-on activities or products

-4. CVs of the applicants
+4. CVs of the PIs.

 Criteria for evaluation include